gridl/twitter_corpus/README.md

 An aggregated corpus of tweets.

-## How are these tweets collected ?

-This corpus is automatically collected with R, and compiled here.
-Tweets are collected every hour, and pushed here twice a day.

-On each iteration of the collect, the first worldwide Twitter trend is taken, and 500 tweets are searched with this term.
-The results are then bind to the archives.

 The object is saved in csv, and .rda.

 ## How to load it in R